alvarezmauro/animate-functions.less/README.md

 #animate-functions.less

 ##What is animate-functions.less?##
-It's a collection of configurable CSS animations using LESS functions.
+It's a collection of configurable CSS animations using LESS mixins.

 ##Bower Package
 ```